Criminal Justice, B.A., B.S.

 - The program offers students the chance to complete an internship in the agency or organization of their choosing.

-- The program provides learning opportunities to assist faculty in the field, gathering and analyzing data on community issues and evaluating community programs.
+- The program provides learning opportunities to assist students in the field, gathering and analyzing data on community issues and evaluating community programs.

 - Class sizes are small and intimate, providing for a learning environment conducive to dialogue and meaningful interpretation of material.

 - Students are given the opportunity to take classes from faculty with diverse interests and practical experiences.

 Undergraduate students in this major study at Grand Valley's Allendale Campus.Format: Face To Face

 Coursework in criminal justice covers a variety of subjects, including:

 Graduates are employed in a variety of human service professions, including:

 - Correctional case workers